-It’s not every day you get to share the gym with “The People’s Champ”, “The Brahma Bull”, “The Great One”, “The Most Electrifying Man In All Of Entertainment”, and “The Final Boss” all at the same time…
+It’s not every day you get to share the gym with Dwayne Johnson, “The Rock”, “The Final Boss”, “The People’s Champ”, “The Great One”, “The Brahma Bull”, and “The Most Electrifying Man In All Of Entertainment” at the same time…

 … so let’s train legs!

-Yes, today we’re in the gym with Dwayne “The Rock” Johnson; a man who, despite being among the busiest people on the planet, always finds time to start his day with a gruelling 2-hour combination of weights and cardio.
+Yes, today we’re in the gym with Dwayne “The Rock” Johnson; a man who, despite being amongst the busiest humans on the planet, always finds time to start the day with a gruelling 2-hour combination of weights and cardio.

-And leg day just happens to be his favourite.
+Oh, and of course, leg day just happens to be his favourite workout of the week.

 – The Rock

-Show him a a new twist on a classic exercise and you’ll see his eyes sparkle like a child on Christmas morning, having just discovered a new way to switch on the pain.
+Heck, show him a new twist on an old exercise and his eyes sparkle like a child opening toys on Christmas day!

-When we add in his more recent ventures into the business world, which include a tequila brand, a sports clothing brand, and an energy drink, it’s clear that at this point The Rock is just completing side quests.
+Heck, when we also take into consideration that he now also owns a tequila brand, a sports clothing brand, and an energy drink brand, it becomes rather clear that, at this stage in his life, The Rock is out here completing fucking side quests.

-The leg workout below is part of a training program which he’s used for several years.
-It helped him to carve the physique we saw on the big screen in Pain & Gain, Central Intelligence, Jumanji, and most recently Red One.
+Anyway, the leg workout below is part of a much bigger training program which The Rock has used several times over the years.
+It helped him during the preparations for roles in Pain & Gain, Central Intelligence, Jumanji, and most recently Red One.

 The Rock has changed a LOT since he transitioned out of WWE and into movies.